 |Alumni/ae Relations||Very Important|

 |Rigor of Secondary School Record||Very Important|

 |Standardized Test Scores||Very Important|

-To apply, all applicants to Bethel University must submit the following items.
-Double check with Bethel University's admissions department to confirm all application materials and requirements.
+To apply to Bethel University, all applicants must submit the following items.
+Check in with Bethel University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Other Requirements||√||rank in upper 50% of high school class|

 Students admitted to Bethel University have an average unweighted GPA of 3.6.